filariow/primaza/docs/book/src/entities/serviceclass.md

 ## Specification

+The definition of ServiceClasses can be obtained directly from our [ServiceClass CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_serviceclasses.yaml).

 Within a Service Class, there are two required properties:
 - `resource` defines the APIVersion and Kind of the resource to be transformed into a service mapping.
   It also contains a service endpoint definition mapping, which defines how binding information for a particular service may be obtained.